Data-driven decoding of quantum error correcting codes using graph neural networks: Graph neural network decoder

-For the task at hand, which is graph classification, graph convolutions are followed by a pooling layer that contracts the information to a single vector, a graph embedding, which is independent of the dimension of the graph.
-We use a simple mean-pooling layer $\vec{X}'=N^{-1}\sum_{i}\vec{X}_i$.
-For the classification we use two structurally identical, but independent, standard multi-layer feedforward networks that each end with a single node with sigmoid activation that acts as a binary classifier.
+For the task at hand, which is graph classification, a number of subsequent graph convolutions are followed by a pooling layer that contracts the information to a single vector, a graph embedding, which is independent of the dimension of the graph.
+In this work, we use a simple mean-pooling layer

+where $N$ is the number of nodes in the graph.
+For the classification we use two structurally identical, but independent, multi-layer perceptrons (MLP), i.e.\ standard dense feed-forward neural networks, where each layer acts acts as

+with a trainable weight matrix $W$ and bias vector $\vec{b}$.
+The input to the two MLPs is the pooled output from the graph convolution layers, $\vec{X}_{\text{mean}}$.
+Each MLP ends with a single node with sigmoid activation, $\sigma(x)=1/(1+e^{-x})\in [0,1] $, that acts as a binary classifier.
 The weights and biases of the complete network are trained using stochastic gradient descent with a loss function which is a sum of the binary cross entropy loss of the network output with respect to the binary labels.
-Since the experimental data, or simulated experimental data, only has one of the two binary labels ($\lambda_Z$, $\lambda_X$) for each complete detector graph, gradients are only calculated for the provided label.
+Since the experimental data, or simulated data, only has one of the two binary labels ($\lambda_Z$, $\lambda_X$) for each complete detector graph, gradients are only calculated for the provided label.

 To avoid overfitting to the training data we employ two different approaches depending on the amount of available data.
 In using experimental data from \cite{google2023suppressing}, we use a two-way split into a training set and a test set.
 To avoid diminishing the training data further, we do not use a validation set, and instead train for a fixed number of epochs.
 We observe (see Figure~\ref{fig:training_rep}) that the test accuracy does not change significantly over a large number of epochs, even though the network continues to overfits.